fbpx

 13 Unassigned

 Table 1.
-Cell types assigned for each of the clusters.
+Cell types are assigned for each of the clusters.
 They were inferred by looking into the expression of marker genes.

 However, this information is not commonly available for non-model organisms, so our purpose was to design an alternative pipeline to annotate the cell types.
 We used this manual annotation as ground truth to assess our results.